| Title: | Tools for Simulation Studies in Parallel |

 passed to |

-See the vignette or references in simsalapar-package
+See the vignette or references in simsalapar-package for

 how to use these functions.

-as cluster type (if not on Windows),
+For reasons to choose "MPI" as cluster type (if not on Windows),

 see the discussion starting at